SSoelvsten/bdd-benchmark/README.md

 ### Queens
 Solves the following problem:

-> Given N, then in how many ways can N queens be placed on an N x N chess board
+> Given N, in how many ways can N queens be placed on an N x N chess board
 > without threatening eachother?

 Our implementation of these benchmarks are based on the description of